 I still do plant in my raised bed garden and patio pots each season, but now its really more for the fun of it than the anticipation of any great harvest.
 Tomatoes, in particular have seemed to be my nemesis.

-After buying the plants, the potting soil, the lime so the soil will be well balanced, the food, the stakes, the natural bug spray so I wouldn’t get bitten while I was out planting, and all of the stuff to keep the squirrels and other critters away, I figured that any tomatoes I might be lucky enough to harvest without the dreaded circle of black bottom rot that seems to appear overnight would wind up costing about $50 a piece, to say nothing of what the maintenance and upkeep of the cucumber and melon plants might run me.
+After buying the plants, the potting soil, the lime so the soil will be well balanced, the food, the stakes, the natural bug spray so I wouldn’t get bitten while I was out planting, and all of the stuff to keep the squirrels and other critters away, I figured that any tomatoes I might be lucky enough to harvest without the dreaded circle of black bottom rot that seems to appear overnight would wind up costing about $50 a piece – an expensive price to pay for this once a year tomato time season.
+To say nothing of what the maintenance and upkeep of the cucumber and melon plants might run me.
 While I guess I could say that the process does prove therapeutic; I just finally decided it’s just easier, cheaper and frankly much more fun to make a regular trip’s to any one of our areas fine local farmer’s markets and buy from growers who know what they are doing.

-You Say Tomat-ah, I say Tomato Sandwich and Tomato Pie
+When its Tomato Time, You May Say Tomat-ah… But, I say Tomato Sandwich and Tomato Pie

-Today I share my favorite recipe for Tomato Pie, as recently seen on the WCNC broadcast of Charlotte Today.
-But before you slice and bake, though, don’t miss one of summers greatest pleasures – the unadulterated old fashioned ‘mater sandwich – a classic for sure.
+Today I share my favorite recipe for Tomato Pie, and a video from a segment several years ago on a WCNC broadcast of Charlotte Today.
+But, before you slice and bake, though, don’t miss one of summer’s Tomato Time greatest pleasures of them all – the unadulterated old fashioned ‘mater sandwich – a classic for sure.

 Don’t even think of adding sliced turkey, roast beef or a leaf of lettuce to this one.
 The classic recipe calls only for two slices of soft white bread dressed with a little mayo ( Your choice of brands, but I’m a Duke’s gal).
 Sandwich thick slices of firm but ripe tomato seasoned with a little salt and pepper in between and have at it.
 If you have really gotten it right, you’ll have to lean over the kitchen sink to eat it as the tomatoes will be so ripe and juicy, that has you take each bite the juices will run from your mouth and hands down to your elbows – consider it a rite of passage of eating your first (or your 100th) tomato sammy of the season..